2014 Hamilton, Ontario, municipal election: Ward Seven (Central Mountain)

 Marlon Picken, an environmental aide at the Juravinski Hospital and runner up in the 2010 race, filed to run again on January 20.
-Speaking with The Hamilton Mountain News, Picken noted that he hopes to oppose school closures and work on building a consensus among trustees on the best way to save community schools.
+Speaking with The Hamilton Mountain News, Picken noted that he hoped to oppose school closures and work on building a consensus among trustees on the best way to save community schools.
 The next entrant into the race was Michael Patchett, a 35-year-old carpenter, indicated that he wanted to minimize bussing and keep schools open.
 Patchett withdrew on September 5.
 Sarah Warry-Poljanski was the third candidate to register, opposing the school closures in her community, telling the Mountain News, "her involvement in the closure study that could shutter up to three central Mountain elementary schools piqued her interest in taking the political plunge."
 Sarah also stated that she hopes to utilize her skills and knowledge from working with children and youth to bring something new to the table.
-Dawn Danko, a Medical Radiation Sciences professor who was involved in the accommodation review at her children's school, registered in the summer of 2014.
+Dawn Danko, a medical radiation sciences professor who was involved in the accommodation review at her children's school, registered in the summer of 2014.